-American goldfinches form monogamous pairs that will annually raise 1-2 broods of 4-6 pale blue, oval-shaped eggs each.
+American goldfinches form monogamous pairs that will annually raise one to two broods of four to six pale blue, oval-shaped eggs each.
 The cup-shaped nest, built by the female, is made with roots, weeds, grasses and plant down and positioned in a tree or bush, and often uses spider silk to bind the outer layer together.

 The American goldfinch nesting season begins later than that of many other species, and goldfinches may not have their first brood until mid- or late summer because of the need for seeds to feed the young birds.
-The female bird does the majority of the 10-12 day incubation, but both parents feed their offspring during the 11-17 day nestling phase until the young birds can leave the nest.
+The female bird does the majority of the 10 to 12-day incubation, but both parents feed their offspring during the 11 to 17-day nestling phase until the young birds can leave the nest.
 Adults continue to monitor the chicks for several days after they leave the nest as the young birds learn to forage independently.

 American goldfinches are easily attracted to backyard feeders filled with Nyjer seed, though they will also eat black oil sunflower seed.
 Specialized finch bird feeders may offer a high number of feeding ports to accommodate large finch flocks, and these birds will also happily visit sock-style feeders.
 Backyard birders can also plant a bird-friendly garden that contains thistle, dandelion, coneflowers, asters and other seed-bearing flowers that will provide both nesting material and food for American goldfinches.